RyotaUshio/obsidian-pdf-plus/README.md

 - **Custom display text format**
 - **Custom color palette actions**: Customize the commands that you can trigger by clicking a color palette item while selecting a range of text in PDF viewer.

+#### Right-click menu options

+Customize the behavior of Obsidian\'s built-in right-click menu in PDF view.

+- **Copy link with/without display text**: When copying a link to a selection or an annotation in a PDF file, Obsidian appends `|<PDF FILE TITLE>, page <PAGE NUMBER>` to the link text by default.
+This plugin allows you to disable this behavior if you don't like it.
+- **Display text format**: You can customize the display text format.

 ### Embedding PDF files